Polar OH1+ Review

 BATTERY LIFE IN REAL-WORLD USAGE

 The stated battery life of 12 hours is approximately correct.
 I have got somewhere between 11.5 and 12 hours of mixed broadcasting-only and broadcasting+caching usage on a single, full charge.
+After 2 years of use of the original version, that battery life did deteriorate to around 8-9 hours however the annoying thing was that the battery would discharge slowly even when turned off to the point where a week or two later the battery was flat.
+I don’t know if that will still happen on the newer OH1+ model.

-Like any rechargeable battery, those 12 hours may fall over time and usage.
-Although Polar do say that you will not notice any degradation in life until after at least 300 full charges.
+Polar do say that you will not notice any degradation in life until after at least 300 full charges.

 In caching mode the ‘battery low’ warning message appears about 2 HOURS prior to total depletion of the battery.
 The LED flashes change to include RED.